-- 15.6 Section 6.6, AMA5 (p136) deals with herniae.
-This section may be used by assessors accredited in the digestive system for herniae only, for determining impairment from 0 to 5% WPI.
-Impairments greater than 5% must be assessed by an assessor who has full accreditation in the assessment of the digestive body system. - 15.7 A diagnosis of a hernia should not be made on the findings of an ultrasound examination alone there must be a palpable defect in the supporting structures of the abdominal wall and either a palpable lump or a history of a lump when straining.
+15.5 Section 6.6, AMA5 (p136) deals with hernias.
+This section may be used by assessors not trained in the digestive body system, but trained in the upper limb, lower limb or spine, for determining impairment from 0 to 5% WPI.
+Impairments greater than 5% must be assessed by an assessor who has undertaken the requisite training in the assessment of the digestive body system.

+- 15.6 A diagnosis of a hernia should not be made on the findings of an ultrasound examination alone there must be a palpable defect in the supporting structures of the abdominal wall and either a palpable lump or a history of a lump when straining.
 The first two criteria in Table 6-9 (AMA5, p136) need to be met (within each class) and the third point regarding ADL will assist the assessor in finding a percentage within the class.
-Explanation for how the assessor arrived at the selection within that range must be provided in the report. - 15.8 A divarication of the rectus muscles in the upper abdomen is not considered to be a hernia. - 15.9 Occasionally, with regard to inguinal hernias, there is damage to the ilio-inguinal nerve following surgical repair.
+Explanation for how the assessor arrived at the selection within that range must be provided in the report. - 15.7 A divarication of the rectus muscles in the upper abdomen is not considered to be a hernia. - 15.8 Occasionally, with regard to inguinal hernias, there is damage to the ilio-inguinal nerve following surgical repair.
 Refer to Table 15.1 below.